haslab/CircGen/README.md

 ### Preparing the `build` directory

-The tool is compiled in a dedicated `build` directory that only has links to both CompCert's and CDG's source files.
+The tool is compiled in a dedicated `build` directory that only has links to both CompCert's and CircGen's source files.
 The toplevel `Makefile` includes a target to setup the `build` directory.

 ```bash